CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

       (Gradle needs time to download library files from servers during the project set up process)
   > * If Eclipse automatically changed any settings files during the import process, you can discard those changes.

+  > After you are done importing Agendum, it will be a good practice to enable assertions before developing.
+This will enable Agendum app to verify assumptions along the way.
+To enable assertions, follow the instructions [here](http://stackoverflow.com/questions/5509082/eclipse-enable-assertions)

 #### 3. Troubleshooting project setup

 * **Problem: Eclipse reports compile errors after new commits are pulled from Git**